mahlwanismangaliso67-art/python-atm-simulator/README.md

 ## 🧠 How It Works

 1. User inserts card (simulation)
-2. Enters PIN for authentication
+2. User enters PIN
-3. If correct, ATM menu appears:
+3. If PIN is correct, ATM menu appears:
    - Check Balance
    - Deposit
    - Withdraw
    - Exit
-4. User interacts until they choose to exit
+4. All transactions are handled in **ZAR (R)** currency format

+---

+## 💱 Currency Used

+All transactions are displayed in:
+- South African Rand (ZAR)
+- Symbol: **R**

+Example:
+- R700 balance
+- R100 deposit
+- R50 withdrawal

 ---